HoratioConkerhead/stitched-up-companion/README.md

 ---

-This project was created as an interactive companion to Matt Parry's novel "Stitched Up", designed to enhance the reading experience by providing additional context and exploration tools.
+This project was created as an interactive companion for complex novels and book series, designed to enhance the reading experience by providing additional context and exploration tools.